 TIP: You can also perform this action in reverse; instead of selecting the cell where you want the Sparkline displayed, highlight the data instead and then select Insert > Line.
 You will then just need to select the Location Range (cell) you want the actual sparkline to appear in.

 - Once you have completed this step click OK

-- The Sparkline will now be displayed in the cell
+- The Sparkline is displayed in the cell:

 - You can now use the AutoFill tool to fill this sparkline down the column where appropriate.
-If you are not familiar with using the AutoFill tool, see my blog post here.
+If you are not familiar with the AutoFill tool, see my article here.

 When using the AutoFill tool to create the remaining Sparklines, you will automatically create a Sparkline Group.
 A Sparkline Group means that any changes you make to one Sparkline, will automatically be applied to all Sparklines in the group.
 This is very useful if you want to keep the styling of your Sparklines the same.
 If you want to use different Sparkline types and styling for each Sparkline, you will need to either create each Sparkline individually or ungroup the Sparkline from the group.